 White Castle Vineyard needs no introduction.
 Robb and Nicola Merchant have pushed recognition for Welsh Wine since 2009 and have multiple worldwide awards for wine, with recent expansions to the vineyard.

-The planting of Cab-Franc is successful, being an example to open a new door for other black-grape varieties.
+The planting of Cab-Franc is hugely successful, being an example to open a new door for other black-grape varieties.

 An informative podcast addressing the future of Welsh Wine can be found online, recorded with 30-50 Wine Educators, during the London Wine Fair 2022.